Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

 \subsubsection{Non-trivial structures}

-A BBN may contain non-trivial structures that are not captured by the proposed Boolean operator rules.
-In particular, they are diamond-shaped convergences and cycles, in which cycles require approximations in the propagation results.
+A BBN may contain non-trivial structures that are not captured by the proposed rules.
+In particular, they are diamond-shaped convergences and cycles, in which cycles introduce approximation in the propagation results.